mongodb/mongo-ruby-driver/spec/README.md

         and how to view your key's ARN: https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys-console.html

     Store these two pieces of information in environment variables.
-If you plan to frequently run Field-Level Encryption tests, it may be a good idea to put these lines in your .bash_profile or .bashrc file.
+If you plan to frequently run Client-Side Encryption tests, it may be a good idea to put these lines in your .bash_profile or .bashrc file.
 Otherwise, you can run them in the terminal window where you plan to run your tests.